krischal111/dharmashala/README.md

 We welcome contributions from both Electronics and Computer Engineering enthusiasts!
 Please follow our [Contribution Guidelines](CONTRIBUTING.md) to ensure smooth collaboration.
 If you're new to contributing to open source, check out our [New Contributors Guide](CONTRIBUTING.md#new-contributors-guide).

 You can contribute in following ways:
-1. Improving the spelling and grammar.
+1. Improving the spelling, grammar or formatting.
 2. Adding any subject, and the contents.
 3. Adding syllabus and lab sheets.
 4. Adding some extra resources (without violating copyright).